Hada (activist): Trial and sentencing

 In 2004, Human Rights in China reported that Hada had been subjected to torture.

 In August 2007, Uiles was permitted to visit his father in Chifeng Prison.
 In a report he described the terrible condition of detention as well as the difficult health issues of his father.
 He has still been detained beyond his sentence term without any explanation.
+In December 2014 he was released from detention.